Antonio Dingle

-Antonio Demetric Dingle (born October 7, 1976) is an American former football defensive tackle.
-He played in the National Football League (NFL) for the Green Bay Packers and the Carolina Panthers.
-Dingle played collegiately for the University of Virginia before being drafted by the Pittsburgh Steelers in the seventh round of the 1999 NFL draft.
+Antonio Demetric Dingle (born October 7, 1976) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Green Bay Packers and the Carolina Panthers.
+He played college football for the Virginia Cavaliers before being selected by the Pittsburgh Steelers in the seventh round of the 1999 NFL draft.
 Dingle played for the Packers and Panthers in 1999.
 On March 25, 2002, Dingle signed with the Carolina Cobras.
 He has also played for the Rochester Brigade, New York Dragons, Tulsa Talons, Quad City Steamwheelers, Oklahoma City Yard Dawgz, Central Valley Coyotes, Florida Firecats, and Fayetteville Force.